Satyam/react-simple-idle-monitor/README.md

 ### `IdleMonitorEvents`

-`IdleMonitorEvents` is another wrapper around `IdleMonitor` so it has all its features plus the following properties which can be set to functions that will be called when state changes.
+`IdleMonitorEvents` is another wrapper around `IdleMonitor` so it has all its features plus the following properties which can be set to handler functions that will be called when state changes.

 #### `onRun`

-If the component has the [`enabled`](#enabled_property) property set (the default), it is fired immediately after mounted and whenever [`isRunning`](#isrunning) changes to true.
+If the component does not have the [`disabled`](#disabled_property) property set (the default), it is fired immediately after mounted and whenever [`isRunning`](#isrunning) changes to true.

 #### `onIdle`